 Also, when the fan runs at full throttle, it will produce a lot more noise and cause discomfort than somewhere near the mid-range.
 You will have to consider this factor as well when using the manual fan control approach in Windows 11.

-How can I control the computer fan in Windows 11?
+How can I control the fan speed on PC?

-1. Check for a software released by the OEM
+1. Use the software released by the OEM to control fan speed

 - Press Windows + S to launch the Search menu.